yatish27/shore/README.md

 cd your_new_project_name
 ```

 3. Replace `Shore` with your application's name.
-Let's say you want to name your project as `AirKit`
+The name should be camelCase.

 ```
-./bin/replace_name AirKit
+./bin/replace_name YourNewProjectName
 ```

 4. Run setup